 - Coded UI test, Selenium tests, and unit tests written using Version 1 of the MSTest framework can be associated with a test case.

-- Tests that use MSTest v2, NUnit, and xUnit frameworks can be associated with a test case workitem when using Visual Studio 15.9 Preview 2 or later.
-However, these tests cannot be run using Microsoft Test Manager and XAML builds.
+- Tests that use MSTest v2, NUnit, and xUnit frameworks can be associated with a test case work item when using Visual Studio 15.9 Preview 2 or later.
+However, these tests can't be run using Microsoft Test Manager and XAML builds.

-- Tests that use the .NET core framework can be associated with a test case workitem when using Visual Studio 15.9 Preview 2 or later.
-To run the .NET core tests the appropriate target framework must be specified in a runsettings file.
-However, these tests cannot be run using Microsoft Test Manager and XAML builds.
+- Tests that use the .NET core framework can be associated with a test case work item when using Visual Studio 15.9 Preview 2 or later.
+Run the .NET core tests.
+The appropriate target framework must be specified in a .runsettings file.
+However, these tests can't be run using Microsoft Test Manager and XAML builds.

-- Associating generic tests may work, but running these tests is not supported.
+- Associating generic tests may work, but running these tests isn't supported.

-Q: What are the differences if I am still using a XAML build?
+Q: What are the differences if I'm still using a XAML build?

-A: If you are using a XAML build in Azure Pipelines, you can run tests that you have associated in a Build-Deploy-Test workflow using a Lab environment.
+A: If you're using a XAML build in Azure Pipelines, you can run tests that you associated in a Build-Deploy-Test workflow using a Lab environment.
 You can also run tests using Microsoft Test Manager and a Lab environment.